bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 & $gh release create $version --repo bbottema/simple-java-mail --title "v$version" --notes-file RELEASE_NOTES.md
 ```

-For a special packaging patch that should be rolled into an existing release, do not create a new GitHub release.
-Edit the existing release body and attach the patch artifacts there instead.
+For a special packaging patch, the notes still roll into the parent release.
+If a patch GitHub release is needed for the tag or artifacts, keep it as a short pointer; if the user asks to hide the patch as a separate release page, edit the existing parent release body and attach the patch artifacts there instead.

 ---